Table of Contents

 Key points on Acute and Chronic Diseases

-Acute diseases refer to the medical condition that occurs suddenly and lasts for a shorter period of time.
+Acute diseases refer to a medical condition that occurs suddenly and lasts for a shorter period of time.

 Chronic diseases develop slowly and last for a lifetime.

 Chronic diseases are sometimes fatal.

-Acute diseases, if it persists for a long time, can term fatal, otherwise can be treated by certain medications.
+Acute diseases, if it persists for a long time, can be fatal, otherwise can be treated with certain medications.

-Common cold, typhoid, jaundice, cholera, burn, are some of the acute diseases.
+Common cold, typhoid, jaundice, cholera, and burns, are some of the acute diseases.

-Chronic diseases include AIDS, elephantiasis, cancer, tuberculosis etc.
+Chronic diseases include diabetes, cancer, tuberculosis, arthritis, etc.

-Hence we can conclude that the chronic diseases are more dangerous than the acute diseases and need proper care, attention and research because they affect the patient mentally as well as physically.
+Hence, we can conclude that chronic diseases are more dangerous than acute diseases and need proper care, attention and research because they affect the patient mentally as well as physically.

-We have discussed the acute and chronic diseases in detail.
+We have discussed acute and chronic diseases in detail and the difference between acute and chronic diseases.
 The health issue, causes, symptoms and treatments are all discussed here.

-For more information on Acute and Chronic Diseases, keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on Acute and Chronic Diseases, keep visiting BYJU’S website or download the BYJU’S app for further reference.